sergey-sw/raft-playground/README.md

 and responds OK to the client.

-To ensure the correctness of the operations order in the operations log, messages sent from the leader to the followers contains not only the operation itself, but also the index and term of the last operation on the leader.
+To ensure the correctness of the operations order in the operations log, messages sent from the leader to the followers contain not only the operation itself, but also the index and term of the last committed operation on the leader.
 Follower appends the update only if its operations log matches leader's log (last operation is same).
 Follower may have an outdated operations log due to different reasons.
 In that case a follower replies with error and sends the index of the last operation in its log.